Sphenoiditis - what it is, causes, symptoms in adults, treatment of acute and chronic forms. In what cases is surgery prescribed?

 Diagnosis of sphenoiditis

-Diagnosis of sphenoiditis is made by the following methods:
+Diagnosis of sphenoiditis is made using the following methods:

 • Examination of the patient;